polarofficial/polar-ble-sdk/documentation/PPIData.md

 Each PPI sample that can be fetched using Polar BLE SDK has 2 important flags :

+- The skin contact supported flag : indicates if the skin contact flag can be used to know if skin contact is present on the sample.
-- The skin contact flag : indicates if there was skin contact present for that sample
+- The skin contact flag : indicates if there was skin contact present for that sample (only if flag above is 1).
-- The blocker flag : the blocker flag is set to 1 if there was movement detected during the acquisition
+- The blocker flag : the blocker flag is set to 1 if there was movement detected during the acquisition.

+> [!WARNING]
+>
+> Some older generation optical sensors such as Verity Sense and OH1 might expose that skin contact is supported, but that cannot be trusted.
+Skin contact is quite unreliable with these devices.

 If skin contact flag is 0 or blocker flag is 1, the sample should not be treated as valid and discarded.